thelia-modules/CustomerFamily/Readme.md

 Create customer families (professional, private individual, ...) and manage specific prices.

+Also allow to define purchase prices for products.

 ## Compatibility
 * To use on Thelia 2.3.x, use tag [1.3](https://github.com/thelia-modules/CustomerFamily/tree/1.3)
 * To use on Thelia 2.2.x, use tag [1.2](https://github.com/thelia-modules/CustomerFamily/tree/1.2)